Personalized Federated Learning: A Unified Framework and Universal Optimization Techniques: Real Data Experiment Results

 \subsection{Performance of the Proposed Methods on Real Data}

-We compare the three proposed algorithms -- LSGD-PFL, ASCD-PFL (ASVRCD-PFL without control variates), and ASVRCD-PFL -- across three computer vision datasets -- MNIST\footnote{Yann LeCun and Corinna Cortes hold the copyright of MNIST dataset, which is a derivative work from original NIST datasets.
-MNIST dataset is made available under the terms of the Creative Commons Attribution-Share Alike 3.0 license.} \citep{lecun-mnisthandwrittendigit-2010}, KMINIST\footnote{KMNIST dataset is licensed under a permissive CC BY-SA 4.0 license, except where specified within some benchmark scripts.} \citep{clanuwat2018deep}, and FMINST\footnote{FMNIST dataset is under The MIT License (MIT) Copyright © [2017] Zalando SE, https://tech.zalando.com} \citep{xiao2017/online}, with three objective functions \eqref{eq:multitaskFL2}, \eqref{eq:personalized_mixture2}, and \eqref{eq:APFL2}.
-As a model, we use a multiclass logistic regression, that is, a single-layer fully connected neural network composed with softmax function and cross entropy loss.
-Experiments were was done on a personal laptop (Intel(R) Core(TM) i7-9750H CPU@2.60GHz) with a GPU (NVIDIA GeForce RTX 2070 with Max-Q Design).
+We compare the three proposed algorithms -- LSGD-PFL, ASCD-PFL (ASVRCD-PFL without control variates), and ASVRCD-PFL -- across four image classification datasets -- MNIST~\citep{deng2012mnist}, KMINIST~\citep{clanuwat2018deep}, FMINST~\citep{xiao2017/online}, and CIFAR-10~\citep{krizhevsky2009learning} with three objective functions \eqref{eq:multitaskFL2}, \eqref{eq:personalized_mixture2}, and \eqref{eq:APFL2}.
+As a model, we use a multiclass logistic regression, which is a single-layer fully connected neural network combined with a softmax function and cross-entropy loss.
+Experiments were conducted on a personal laptop (Intel(R) Core(TM) i7-9750H CPU@2.60GHz) with a GPU (NVIDIA GeForce RTX 2070 with Max-Q Design).

 \textbf{Data preparation.} We set the number of devices $M=20$.
 We focus on a non-i.i.d. setting of \citet{mcmahan2017communication} and \citet{liang2020think} by assigning $K$ classes out of ten to each device.
 We let $K=2,4,8$ to generate different levels of heterogeneity.
 A larger $K$ means a more balanced data distribution and thus smaller data heterogeneity.
 We then randomly select $n=100$ samples for each device based on its class assignment for training and $n^{\prime}=300$ samples for testing.
-We normalize each dataset in two steps: first, we normalize the columns (features) to have mean zero and unit variance; next, we normalize the rows (samples) to have every input vector have a unit norm.
+We normalize each dataset in two steps: first, we normalize the columns (features) to have mean zero and unit variance; next, we normalize the rows (samples) so that every input vector has a unit norm.